 Ms. Ritchie is President and Chief Executive Officer of Richford Holdings Ltd., an accounting and investment advisory services company.
 Ms. Ritchie is a member of the Canadian Institute of Chartered Accountants, and a Fellow of the Institute of Chartered Accountants of Alberta.
-Ms. Ritchie is a member of the Board of Governors and Chair of the Financial Advisory Committee of RBC Global Asset Management.
-She is also a member of the Board of Directors of Industrial Alliance Ltd. and Enwave Corporation.
+Ms. Ritchie is a member of the Independent Review Committee of RBC Global Asset Management.
+She is also a member of the Board of Directors of Industrial Alliance Ltd. and EnWave Corporation.